dylanyng/head-tracker-basic/README.md

 ## Optimizations

-Todo:
-- Add the ability to edit past logs.
+- [ ] Add the ability to edit past logs.
-- Disable the ability to submit a log for a day that has an existing log.
+- [ ] Disable the ability to submit a log for a day that has an existing log.
-- Add new log option for medications while distinguishing between common and less common medication types (abortives vs preventatives).
+- [ ] Add new log option for medications while distinguishing between common and less common medication types (abortives vs preventatives).
-- Make rows static to indicate day of the week.
+- [ ] Make rows static to indicate day of the week.

 # Installation

 - `npm install`
-- Create a `.env` file and add the following as `DB_STRING = <Connection string from your MongoDB database>`
+- Create a `.env` file and add the following as `DB_STRING = <connection string>`

 ## Lessons Learned: